 It’s August and back to school time.
 Those lazy, crazy days of summer are slipping away — in America, that is.
 But not in France.
 Vacation is sacred to the French.
 Five, seven, even nine weeks of vacation per year is not unusual for them.
 From the first week of July until early September, the French are “hard at vacation”… not, “hard at work!”
-Les grands vacances (the summer holidays) are generally divided between the juillettists (Julyists), those who take the month, yes “month,” of July off, and the aoûtiens (Augustians), those who begin their month-long vacation in August.
+Les grandes vacances (the summer holidays) are generally divided between the juillettists (Julyists), those who take the month, yes “month,” of July off, and the aoûtiens (Augustians), those who begin their month-long vacation in August.

 Lolo and I experienced this sacred rite first hand during a recent buying trip/vacation in France that took us from the picturesque villages dotting Provence to the coastal scenery and seaside resorts of the Loire-Atlantique.
 I had dreams of driving through France in a little red convertible.
 But, that was not to be!

 We were very “hard at work” buying in the South of France, traveling back-and-forth between three large fairs and two major marché aux puces.
 We were in France, however, and “when in France, do as the French do.”